-25 cMpc/h, in Table 2.
-We derive these parameters with an adapted version from python routine EMCEE.
+We present the best fit parameters and corresponding errors for the galaxy stellar mass functions at z=8, 7, and 6 for three of our models with same configuration (MDW and no molecular cooling) with box sizes of 12, 18, and 25 cMpc/h, in Table 2.
+We derive this parameters with an adapted version from python routine EMCEE.
 Table 2 also shows the Schechter function parameters from Duncan et al. (2014), Grazian et al. (2015), Bhatawdekar et al. (2019) and Stefanon et al. (2021).

-One highlight from Table 2 is that the slope of the galaxy stellar mass function at z = 6 - 8 remains constant, and in all the cases presented, is close to the value -2.
+One highlight from the Table 2 is that the slope of the galaxy stellar mass function at z = 6 - 8 remains constant, and in all the cases presented, is close to the value -2.
 These findings are consistent with the observational constraints also shown in Table 2.

-The evolution of the galaxy stellar mass function from z = 8 to 6 is displayed in Figure 3.
-Remarkably, the galaxy stellar mass function $\Phi$ at z = 8 was set to match observations by Song et al. (2016) and to calibrate the mass loading factor of the simulations $v{\rm fid}$ .
-However, the theoretical trends agree well with the best fit at z = 8 by Bhatawdekar et al. (2019) and with the most recent Spitzer/IRAC observations by Stefanon et al. (2021), which is quite reassuring since the observational detections came after our simulations.
+The evolution of the galaxy stellar mass function from z=8 to 6 is displayed in Fig. 3.
+Remarkably, the galaxy stellar mass function Φ at z=8 was set to match observations by Song et al. (2016) and calibrate the mass loading factor of the simulations $v{\rm fid}$.
+However, the theoretical trends agree well with the best fit at z=8 by Bhatawdekar et al. (2019) and with the most recent Spitzer/IRAC observations by Stefanon et al. (2021), which is quite reassuring since the observational detections came afterward than our simulations.

-The predicted galaxy stellar mass functions at z = 8, 7, and 6 are compatible with the observational data at high z.
+The predicted galaxy stellar mass function at z = 8, 7, and 6 are compatible with the observational data at high z.
 Nonetheless, the simulations slightly differ from the galaxy stellar mass function reported by Song et al. (2016) and González et al. (2011) in the high mass end at z = 6, mainly because massive galactic halos are scarce in the simulations at these redshifts; thus, high-mass galaxies are rare.
-Larger synthetic boxes could alleviate this mass bias (for instance, FLARES or UNIVERSEMACHINE).
+Larger synthetic boxes could alleviate this mass bias (for instance, Flares or UniverseMachine).

-On the other hand, results with FLARES (Lovell et al. 2021; Vijayan et al. 2021, supported by a vast cosmological box, that at z = 5 and 6, reach stellar masses up to $10^{11} M{\odot}$ ), claim that the galaxy stellar mass function must be fitted with a double-slope Schechter function with a knee at $M_s = 10^{10} M{\odot}$ .
+On the other hand, results with Flares (Lovell et al. 2021; Vijayan et al. 2021, supported by a vast cosmological box, that at z=5 and 6, reach stellar masses up to $10^{11} \text{ M}{\odot}$), claim that the galaxy stellar mass function must be fitted with a double-slope Schechter function with a knee at $M_s=10^{10} M{\odot}$.
 They back the latter argument with recent observational constrains from Stefanon et al. (2021).
-Nevertheless, our small boxes do not allow us to test this range of mass ( $M{s,max} \approx 10^{9.8} M{\odot}$ in our largest realization; hence, we keep a single-slope fit).
-One of the motivations for the Lovell et al. (2021) work was to extend the range of stellar masses and the number of resolved galaxies reached by the EAGLE simulation.
-Our cosmological runs have similar modules, box sizes, and an analogous configuration as EAGLE; therefore, tests related to galaxy observables must be done with EAGLE -or equivalent hydrodynamical simulations.
-Instead, this particular conclusion derived by Lovell et al. (2021) is out of the reach of our simulations.
+Nevertheless, our small boxes do not allow us to test this range of mass ($M{s,\text{max}} \sim 10^{9.8} M{\odot}$ in our largest realization; hence, we keep a single-slope fit).
+One of the motivations for Lovell et al. (2021) work was to extend the range of stellar masses and the number of resolved galaxies reached by the Eagle simulation.
+Our cosmological runs have similar modules, box sizes, and an analogous configuration as Eagle; therefore, tests related to galaxy observables must be done with Eagle -or equivalent hydrodynamical